aevsria/hi/README.md

 ^_^ ◡◡ ♡

-"i got a feelin you got everything you wanted

-nd ur not wasting time stuck here like me." 💔

 please iwc if im talking to some1 !! ^3^

-i am very shy </3 so ill be awkward nd most likely dry at first ,, just give me time to warm up !!
+i am very shy / introverted </3 so ill be awkward nd most likely dry at first ,, just give me time to warm up !!

 thats it for noww , thankuu for reading !! :3